simp/pupmod-simp-sssd/REFERENCE.md

 * [`sssd::domain`](#sssddomain): Define: sssd::domain  This define sets up a domain section of /etc/sssd.conf.
 This domain will be named after '$name' and should be listed in
 * [`sssd::provider::ad`](#sssdproviderad): Set up the 'ad' (Active Directory) id_provider section of a particular domain.
 Any parameter not explicitly documented directly follows the
+* [`sssd::provider::files`](#sssdproviderfiles): Define: sssd::provider::files  This define sets up the 'files' id_provider section of a particular domain. $name should be the name of the as
 * [`sssd::provider::ipa`](#sssdprovideripa): This define sets up the 'ipa' provider section of a particular domain. $name should be the name of the associated domain in sssd.conf.
 See s
 * [`sssd::provider::krb5`](#sssdproviderkrb5): Define: sssd::provider::krb5  This define sets up the 'krb5' provider section of a particular domain. $name should be the name of the associa
 * [`sssd::provider::ldap`](#sssdproviderldap): Define: sssd::provider::ldap  This define sets up the 'ldap' provider section of a particular domain. $name should be the name of the associa